ThePieBaker90/On-The-Rim/Mechanics/Player Information/Germline and Xenotype Information/Germlines.md

   - Germline
 ---
 ## Germline Overview
 - Germlines are equivalent to races or species.
-All germlines are variations on the [[Human]] genome, some are artificial modifications and others are natural mutations brought on by the environment.
+All germlines are variations on the [[Pure Human]] genome, some are artificial modifications and others are natural mutations brought on by the environment.
 - Germlines all have the following parameters: [[#Proportions]], [[#Speed]], [[#Languages]], and [[Endogenes]].
 - A person can only have one germline at any given time, germlines also cannot be changed.
 - All germlines are humanoid and therefore have all [[Humanoid Body]] parts.
 Some may have additional parts specified in their [[Endogenes]].